I'm Still Waiting (Diana Ross song): Weekly charts

+Year-end charts

 Cover versions

 Former Supreme Scherrie Payne later covered this song for Ian Levine's UK Motorcity label.

 Courtney Pine and Carroll Thompson had a minor UK hit single with the song in July 1990.

 Chinese diva Faye Wong also covered the song (named as 又继续等), with Cantonese lyrics by Richard Lam, on her early album You're the Only One.
 This cover was based on Pine and Thompson's remix.

 Laura Mvula released a version of the song in February 2021 on her 1/f EP.